How does the mortgage application process work?

 The official mortgage offer will be given whenever the lender is satisfied that the property provides adequate security and when they’re pleased with the paperwork given.

 This certifies their readiness to lend and outlines the terms and circumstances of the mortgage requested.
-A copy will be emailed to you and your mortgage adviser, as well as one directly to your acting solicitor.
+A copy will be emailed to you and your mortgage advisor, as well as one directly to your acting solicitor.

 Once the offer is given, the lender confirms in writing that they are willing to supply the mortgage.
 This is subject to the solicitor’s confirmation that all legal concerns are suitable.
 An offer will normally last between three to six months.
 Although, it may take longer on occasion, such as when a new construction product is chosen.